hexpm/hexpm/web/templates/policy/privacy.html.md

 ### Questions

-Any questions about this Privacy Policy should be addressed to [support@hex.pm](mailto:support.hex.pm).
+Any questions about this Privacy Policy should be addressed to <support@hex.pm>.

 ### Changes